 The delicious Dubrovnik food and wine scene is a wonderful excuse to stay in Croatia.
-Especially for any self-confessed foodie or passionate wine connoisseur.
+Food tours for any self-confessed foodie or wine tours for the passionate connoisseur.

 The traditional dishes of Croatia combine rich flavours and draw on a range of regions.
 Including the likes of Bosnian, Montenegrin and Italian cuisine.

-Not only is the food scene really taking off – there is a thriving winemaking culture too.
+Not only are food tours really taking off – there is a thriving winemaking culture too.
 In particular along the Pelješac peninsula, responsible for producing some of Croatia’s most supreme red wines.

 Dubrovnik is in a stunning coastal location, so it’s no surprise the Dalmation cooking is really big on fresh seafood.
 Fish is caught in the morning from the wonderful Adriatic waters and then served the same day in the many local restaurants.